• Skip to primary navigation

 Variation

 To make this as a cold drink: Steep the tea bags in hot water for 5 minutes.
 Add to the punch and apple juice in a pitcher and chill until cold.
 Serve with garnishes over ice.
-Add sparkling water, if desired.
+Add sparkling water, ginger ale, or lime soda, if desired to your wassail with tea.

 More Fun Christmas Recipes